NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 <p class="justify"/>

 We are almost near the finishing line of our project.
 We will catch you again in the next and last blog in a week :)
-We hope you have enjoyed reading our journey of till here.
+We hope you have enjoyed reading about our journey till here.
 See you soon, AGAIN!!! (in a next ONE).

  </p>